BrandonHargitay/cse15l-lab-reports/lab-report3.md

 * ania Avenue, people began to line up for a White House tour.
 In Sarasota, Florida, President George W. Bush
 *  went for an early morning run.
 ```
-leaves a status column visible on the screen.
-The lines that matched the current search are displayed in the status column.
+`-J`Opens chapter-1.txt with a status column showing lines matching the current search.
+It helps in navigating through search results, particularly in long documents.
 - - -
 ```bash
 less -M ./technical/911report/chapter-2.txt